e-nikolov/thesis/notion/Evaluation-Setup-Design.md

 For our purposes we have defined **enterprises** as companies with departments that manage their IT infrastructure and optimize for scale.
 They usually have large numbers of Linux based servers which are a combination of physical, virtual and container based.
 Those can be deployed either in the cloud or on premise in an automated way using Infrastructure as Code (IaC) tools.
 Those include tools for:

-- provisioning - Terraform,  Cloud Formation, etc.
+- provisioning - Terraform[@TerraformHashiCorpDeveloper], Cloud Formation[@AWSCloudFormationDocumentation], etc.
-- deployment automation - Ansible, Puppet, Chef, etc.
+- deployment automation - Ansible[@AnsibleDocumentation], Puppet, Chef, etc.
 - container orchestration - Docker Swarm, Kubernetes, etc.

 We define **power users** as users who manage a number of personal physical machines and may have some familiarity with Linux, terminals and shell scripting.
 They are assumed to be able to execute the necessary steps to setup a machine given a guide.

 **Casual users** are defined as people who are used to Windows or Mac, prefer software installers to package managers, Graphical User Interface (GUI) programs rather than Command Line Interface (CLI) based ones and do not feel comfortable with manually modifying their systems or using scripts.

-# Requirements
+## Requirements

 In this section we will describe the requirements for the evaluation setup in terms of complexity, source code, deployment and connectivity.